coocos/k8s-k3d-notes/README.md

 ## Ingress

-Finally, let's backtrack to Services for a bit.
-While the Service with type NodePort worked fine for our toy application, what if you want to expose multiple Services outside the cluster?
+Finally, let's backtrack to services for a bit.
+While the service with type NodePort worked fine for our toy application, what if you want to expose multiple services outside the cluster?
 Or do something a bit more advanced?
-Perhaps you'd like to expose a single port outside the cluster, receive HTTP requests through that port and route the received requests to different Services within the cluster.
+Perhaps you'd like to expose a single port outside the cluster, receive HTTP requests through that port and route the received requests to different services within the cluster.
 Maybe you'd also like to perform TLS termination there for HTTPS .
 For exactly those purposes, Kubernetes provides a resource type called [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-Creating an Ingress by itself does not do anything.
-You also need an Ingress controller, which monitors the created Ingress resource and you know, actually does the things the resource defines.
+Creating an ingress by itself does not do anything.
+You also need an ingress controller, which monitors the created ingress resource and you know, actually does the things the resource defines.
 Luckily for us, k3d comes with a built-in ingress controller using [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/).
 However, as k3d runs the cluster nodes in Docker containers, we have to create the cluster in a specific manner, where we map a host port to a port on a load balancer provided by k3d, which sits in front of the server nodes of the cluster:

 ```shell
 $ k3d cluster create my-cluster --servers 1 --agents 1 --registry-create -p "8090:80@loadbalancer"
 ```

-When the cluster is created this way, the port 8090 on the host will reach the port 80 on the load balancer, which serves as the gateway to our Ingress and the cluster.
+When the cluster is created this way, the port 8090 on the host will reach the port 80 on the load balancer, which serves as the gateway to our ingress and the cluster.

 ### Creating an Ingress

-Unsurprisingly, our Ingress definition looks pretty familiar:
+Unsurprisingly, our ingress definition looks pretty familiar:

 ```yaml
 apiVersion: networking.k8s.io/v1